davidbeckonline/davidbeckonline-site/content/post/2022-08_Bondensee-Python.md

 * 1964
 This is in ascending order.
 1949 saw the lowest value ever recorded on 08/05.

-It is important to note that there are five years > year 2000 in this (negative) Top10 list.
+It is important to note that there are five years after 2000 in this (negative) Top10 list.

 ***

-**12a/ Dive deeper into **
+**12a/ Dive deeper**

 Let us have a closer look at the 1949 data.